The word milonga has three meanings:

 6. How do you dress for milongas?

 Many people choose to dress nicely for milongas and make an evening of it.
-You’ll also see people in jeans and casual clothing at milongas.
-At gala-type events you’ll see an occasional suit and gorgeous tango dresses, but these aren’t mandatory at all.
+You’ll also see people in jeans and casual clothing at local milongas.
+At gala-type events you’ll see suit coats (sometimes ties but not really these days) and gorgeous tango dresses, but you just need to dress a bit better than you would for a “regular” milonga.

 The important thing is personal hygiene.
 Argentine Tango is danced closely, so body odor and bad breath are to be avoided.
-Siempre Tango advocates a scent-free environment as well because excessive perfumes and colognes can be unpleasant.
+Siempre Tango advocates a scent-free environment as well because excessive perfumes and colognes can cause allergic reactions.